PanagiotisAnastasakis/GUIDE/README.md

 The first two methods are extensively compared, with a particular focus a GUIDE.
 The implementation of GUIDE has been extended through the use of ICASSO framework.

-Details on this extension can be found in the file `Thesis.pdf`.

 ### Files

 All analyses in this repository, located in the `scripts` folder, were used in my MSc thesis, which can be found in the file `Thesis.pdf`.